willwray/function_traits/readme.md

 >
 >The standard type trait `std::is_function_v<F>` is true for all function types.
 >
->The standard library does not (yet) provide other traits for C++ function types,
+>The C++17 standard library doesn't provide other traits for C++ function types
-mainly due to the complications caused by the possible cvref qualifers -
+(mainly due to the complications caused by the possible cvref qualifers).
-this library fills in for the lack of function traits in the standard library.
+This library fills in for the lack of function traits in the standard library.
 </details>

 ----